SW-e/ADAmantiumForgers/index.md

 Let's have a look further in the communities found before:

-At first sight the communities seem to related to the political bias of the media.
-We see that CNN is in the community 0 with other mainstream media.
+At first sight, the communities seem to be related to the political bias of the media.
+We see that CNN is in community 0 with other mainstream media.

-The community 2 seem to be more international or should we say British due to the presence of The Guardian,Channel 4, Sky News or the BBC.
+Community 2 seems to be more international or should we say British due to the presence of The Guardian,Channel 4, Sky News or the BBC.

 On the other side, community 5 is composed of the Daily Wire, an American conservative news website and media company founded in 2015.
 The Ben Shapiro channel is also present which is not a surprise since he is the founder of ...
 The Daily Wire